PaulVaucelle/FlyingTop/README.md

 ./multicrab --crabCmd getoutput --workArea ./<work_directory> --crabCmdOpts --checksum=no  (to retrieve the root files)

+#To run jobs (Signal):

+python multirun.py

-# To merge the outputfiles, use the haddWithWeights.py macro:
+# To merge the outputfiles, use the haddCorr.py macro:

 Please check the paths so that they correspond to your envrionment

-python haddWithWeights.py <work_directory>/
+python haddCorr.py

-Please do not forget the "/" after <work_directory>

 # To run TreeReader.C (current version gives efficiencies for the different selections and the reconstruction of vertices + a txt file to summarize it)